 - Crumb topping.
-Use this apple crumb pie recipe as a guide to make a crumb topping for your pear pie.
+Use this apple crumb pie recipe as a guide to make a crumble topping.

 - Nuts.
 For an added crunch, feel free to add about 1/2 cup chopped nuts to the filling; such as walnuts, almonds or pecans.

-Make Ahead.
-Pear Pie is a great dessert to make ahead of time!
+Make ahead.
+This is a great dessert to make ahead of time!
 Make 1 day ahead of when you plan to serve it.
 Once it’s baked and after it cools, cover tightly and keep at room temperature.

 And there you have it, a homemade Pear Pie that may make you (temporarily) forget about apples or you may just decide to make both because MORE PIE!

 If you try this recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 3 tablespoons all-purpose flour

 - 1/2 cup granulated sugar

 - 1 teaspoon lemon zest

 - 1 teaspoon grated fresh ginger